pdruart/react-admin-dashboard/README.md

 ## Available Scripts

-In the project directory, you can run:
+- In the project directory, you can run: `npm start` or `yarn start`.

-`npm start` or `yarn start`
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- To watch for changes in SCSS files, run `npm watch-css` or `yarn watch-css`

 ## Dependencies